GoyalIshaan/ShareCrypt/README.md

 - **Easy Sharing**: Generates a link that can be easily shared with anyone.
 - **No Additional Software Required**: Decrypts information directly through the link without the need for external tools.

+## How Encryption Works

+ShareCrypt uses CryptoJS, a JavaScript library of crypto standards, to provide secure encryption and decryption functionality.
+When a user inputs data into ShareCrypt:

+1. **Data Encryption**: The input data is encrypted using CryptoJS's AES encryption method.
+AES (Advanced Encryption Standard) is a symmetric encryption algorithm that ensures data security and integrity.
+2. **URL Encoding**: The encrypted data is then encoded into a search query format.
+This encoding ensures that the data remains intact and unaltered during transmission through web URLs.
+3. **Link Generation**: A unique URL is generated which embeds the encrypted data within its query parameters.

+When the recipient receives the link and opens it, ShareCrypt decrypts the query parameters using the same AES decryption method to retrieve the original information securely.

 ## Technologies Used

 ![React](https://img.shields.io/badge/React-20232A?style=for-the-badge&logo=react&logoColor=61DAFB)